layerml/onboarding-project/tutorial2/README.md

-# Tutorial II: How to Create A New Featureset Depending On An Existing Featureset & Add It Into My Layer Project
+# Tutorial II: How to create a new Featureset based on another Featureset

 ## Step I: Changes In Your Project Directory